bheeshm1998/electricity-department-dashboard/README.md

 #### The build process for the UI is
 1. Install NodeJs (version 16) and Angular (version 14).
-1. Go to the directory `BCG_Assignment_Submission_Abhishek\EBDashboard\eb-dashboard-frontend`.
+1. Go to the directory `eb-dashboard-frontend/`.
 This is the base directory for the frontend code.
 2. Open the terminal at this location
 3. Run the `npm install` command.
 It will install the dependencies that the UI needs to run.
 4. Run the application in your local using the command `ng serve --open`.
 This will run the UI and a browser window will open with the rendered UI.
 This will take the defautl port `4200` if available or chose any other port automatically.